andysoftdev/ht4n/README.md

-HOW TO BUILD HT4N
+HOW TO BUILD ht4n
 =================

-Building ht4c for Windows requires Microsoft Visual Studio 2010 Professional or better.
+Building ht4n from source requires at least Microsoft Visual Studio 2010 Professional.

-###Browse or get the source###
+###Browse through or download the ht4n source###

-* Browse or download the source at [github](http://github.com/andysoftdev/ht4n).
+* Browse through or download the ht4n source from [github](http://github.com/andysoftdev/ht4n).
-  Download the latest sources by pressing the Downloads button and choosing Download.tar.gz or Download.zip.
+  To download the latest sources press the 'Downloads' button and choose one of the following files, either the Download.tar.gz or the Download.zip.

-* Or get the source from the repository, create a projects folder (the path must not contain any spaces) and use:
+* Alternatively, get the source from the repository, create a projects folder (the path must not contain any spaces) and use:

 		mkdir hypertable
 		cd hypertable